JCSDA/spack-stack/doc/source/Platforms.rst

 Create local environment
 ------------------------

-The following instructions install a new spack environment on a pre-configured site (see :numref:`Section %s <Platforms_Preconfigured_Sites>`.
+The following instructions install a new spack environment on a pre-configured site.
 Instructions for creating a new site config on a configurable system (i.e. a generic Linux or macOS system) can be found in :numref:`Section %s <NewSiteConfigs>`.
 The options for the ``spack stack`` extension are explained in :numref:`Section %s <SpackStackExtension>`.

 .. code-block:: console